chris-veilleux/SimpleStockTracker/README.md

 On the Holdings page, users are shown a list of holdings (displayed as Buys and Sells of stock shares) and what account they were purchased in.
 As with the accounts page, they can then create a new holding, view details of existing holdings, edit existing holdings, or delete existing holdings.

+Note: To create, edit, or delete accounts and holdings, users must be registered and logged in to their account.
+Accounts can be created either through local registration or by using Google authentication.

 ### [Click here](https://simplestocktracker.azurewebsites.net/) to view the live site hosted on Azure.

 Site style was customized by using a different colour scheme, font, logo, and other minor styling changes.
 Logo created with https://logomakr.com/app/.